2020 Community Impact Report

-We started the process of acquiring 2 new camps: Mineral Lake will be our first overnight camp in over 100 years and at Camp Kilworth in Federal Way, we will offer day camp, family camping, events, and environmental education.
+We started the process of acquiring two new camps.
+Mineral Lake will be our first overnight camp in over 100 years.
+Camp Kilworth in Federal Way will offer day camp, family camping, events, and environmental education.

-We are forever grateful to the members, donors, partners, and elected officials who stood by us during this difficult year to support our critical work.
+We are forever grateful to our staff, members, donors, partners, and elected officials who stood by us during this difficult year to support our critical work.
 This support manifests as an investment in the future we all want.
-One where all people, especially the young, are empowered to reach their full potential in body, mind, and spirit.
+One where all people, especially the young, are empowered to reach their full potential in spirit, mind, and body.Download Full Report

 Discover all of the ways you can make a difference with your time, investments, and more.

 Explore our Impact Newsletters, Impact Sheets or Financials to learn more about your impact as a Y supporter.

 Explore our blogs to learn more about our social services, read Y stories, meet our staff and members, and discover why the Y is a pillar of your community.